Some great ideas for indoor and outdoor fun with your kids!

 SCHOOL OF FISH: Each child gets a paper fish hanging by yarn that is safety-pinned to the back of his shirt.
 Children try to step on the other children’s fish.
 If a fish comes loose, the child sits down.
 At the end of a given time, the team with the most fish still intact wins!

 BALLOON/PLUNGER RELAY: Divide into two teams and give each child a clean toilet plunger (or each team two plungers).
 The object of the game is to pass water balloons down the line using only the plungers (upside down).
-Team that moves the most balloons down their line in a given time wins!
+The team that moves the most balloons down their line in a given time wins!

 PLAYDOH or SIDEWALK CHALK PICTIONARY: Make up cards that have Bible characters or stories written on them.
 Children then use playdoh or sidewalk chalk to create or draw the stories while their teams guess which story they are representing!